 In terms of cost, I have a bit of leeway as I will be selling my old camera to help get a new one.
 At first, I was going to hang on to my old Canon 500d because it thought me everything I know today about photography and it really has becomes my inanimate pet.
 Emotionally it makes sense, but financially that decision is unwise.
 I’m selling it.
 Bye Old Bud 🙁

 I’m a bit partial to Canon though.
+Even though when it comes to home security, I love the Vivint Doorbell Camera.
 I will test out other brands but I am 90% sure I will buy another Canon.

 Whatever you’re using, can you share with us what are your favourite photography and editing blogging tools?